kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/exercises/EXERCISES.md

 - The user should be able to focus on their own position
 - The user should be able to toggle display of kommune layer on and off
 - When the user clicks on the map with kommuner on, an overlay should show the name of the clicked feature

+Optional (this will probably be the topic for a later lecture)

 - The system should show a list of features in an aside
 - When the user changes the view, the list of features in the aside should reflect what the user sees
 - When the user hovers on a feature in the map, the feature should be highlighted in the aside